 And pulling out those toxins is part of what make fiber so important.

-"Many of the health problems we face start from a poor or sluggish digestion caused from built-up waste material in our colon," says Siv Sjöholm, nutrition expert and founder of Success is Vitality.
+"Many of the health problems we face start from a poor or sluggish digestion caused from built-up waste material in our colon," says nutrition expert Siv Sjöholm.
 "Fiber helps us digest and pass the foods we eat.
 By increasing our fiber intake, we decrease the risks of common diseases such as cardiovascular disease, cancer, diabetes and obesity."